 Storage available on embedded boards varies, which impacts how boards are bootstrapped and how firmware is installed.
 This in turn impacts how software is distributed (e.g. USB bootable installer vs. pre-configured SD-Card image).

-Note that eMMC includes hardware partitions not found on SD-Cards that could be used to store some firmware (see eMMC Hardware Partitioning by Pengutronix).
-However these are rarely used in practice, likely because they’re not supported by the chip ROM.
+Note that eMMC includes hardware partitions not found on SD-Cards that could be used to store some later stage boot loaders (see eMMC Hardware Partitioning by Pengutronix).
+However these are rarely used in practice, likely because they’re not supported by the chip ROM and add complexity to the system.

 Oddly, the Single Board Computer Database does not include persistent storage and the List of Single-board computers lumps all storage together in one column and at least some entries do not appear to be accurate.
 For example, it claims the Raspberry Pi 4 has 0.5 MiB of flash.